-Similarly, people who use cash miss out on a lot of good credit card rewards.
+Similarly, if you use cash you miss out on a lot of good credit card rewards.
 Whether it’s free travel, cash back, extended warranties, or free rental car insurance, there are a lot of benefits that come with credit cards that you’ll never get if you opt not to use them.

 Of course, the caveat is always that you need to carefully consider whether credit cards are right for you.
 If you use them correctly, they can help propel you forward.
-But if you rack up a balance that traps you in debt, you’ll be better off waiting until you’re in a better position to use them.
+But if you rack up debt that traps you, wait until you’re in a better position to use them.

-If all you carry in your wallet is cash, you might be in for some rough times if you run into an emergency.
+If all you carry is cash, you might be in for some rough times if an emergency happens.

 That’s especially true if you’re away from home, or if it’s an especially large expense.
 What would you do, for example, if your car broke down on a road trip and you needed $3,000 to fix the transmission to get home?

-Online shopping can be a source of overspending for some people (hello, Amazon).
+Online shopping can be a source of overspending (hello, Amazon).
 But if you’re careful, online shopping can also be a good way to save time and money.

 It’s easier to research the best product online, rather than being limited to what your local store happens to stock.
 That’s especially true for large purchases.
 It’s better to spend more on a quality suitcase that’ll last a lifetime, for example, than spend money over and over again on cheap Walmart suitcases that fall apart after a few flights.

 You can also use rebate websites, online coupons, and comparison shopping websites to find the best deal on these products, saving you lots of money.
 And since you can have the items shipped to your door, you can save time as well.